The Endangered Magic of Prora

 The apple fell far from the tree

 The Second World War has put an end to the construction work of this historically and architecturally significant site.
 Since then it went through so many transformations there’s no longer any chance it will be restored to what was originally planned.
-It is very challenging to try and separate Hitler’s vision for Prora from his whole actions, but when trying for a minute to explore this holiday resort from an impartial perspective, one can undeniably see the benefits of this complex that was originally designed to offer some much rewarded relaxation to the hard working people of Germany.
-This is why it's a little heart aching to consider all this is going to disappear in favor of holiday apartments valued at half a million euros.
+It's very challenging to try and separate FILTER’s vision for Prora from his whole actions, but when trying for a minute to explore this holiday resort from an impartial perspective, one can undeniably see the benefits of this complex that was originally designed to offer some much rewarded relaxation to the hard working people of Germany.
+This is why it's a little heartaching to consider all this is going to disappear in favor of holiday apartments valued at half a million euros.

 The renovation of the buildings - which involves demolishing and reconstructing the interior, as well as adding balconies (counter to the conservation rules) - is also complemented by the cutting down of the trees that grew on the dunes separating the complex from the beach.
 This rare piece of nature, which burgeoned wildly undisturbed for years and carries ecological importance, is not expected to survive for years to come; This is the how the free market works: no one is going to spend over two million ILS in a sea view apartment when the strand is cunningly hiding behind the trees.